 At this time, I do not accept insurance.
 However, I can provide you with a coded invoice you can submit yourself for reimbursement.
 You will need to check with your insurance company ahead of time to determine what services are covered.

 I accept credit cards, including Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA).
-Payment is due at the time of service.
+Payment is due ahead of appointments.
 For alternative payment options, please reach out prior to scheduling an appointment.

 What is your cancellation policy?

 I have a 24-hour cancellation / rescheduling policy.
 If you miss your appointment, cancel or change your appointment with less than 24 hours notice, you will be charged for your appointment.